GEP-713: Metaresources and Policy Attachment¶

 }

-Targeting sections of an object
+Targeting sections of an object¶

-Metaresource CRDs can offer the option to target a section of an object whose spec defines sections uniquely identifiable by name.
-These metaresources typically include a field spec.targetRefs.sectionName that can be used along with compatible kinds.
+Policy CRDs can offer the option to target a section of an object whose spec defines sections uniquely identifiable by name.
+These policies typically include a field spec.targetRefs.sectionName

-E.g. – a metaresource that specifies additional behaviour for a given listener of a Gateway API Gateway object, though not for all listeners of the Gateway, MUST (i) require the Gateway listener to be uniquely named and (ii) provide the sectionName field of target reference with the name of the targeted listener.
+E.g. – a policy that specifies additional behaviour for a given listener of a Gateway API Gateway object, though not for all listeners of the Gateway, MUST (i) require the Gateway listener to be uniquely named and (ii) provide the sectionName

 apiVersion: policies.controller.io/v1